-- CM93 chart data produced by C-Map. - o TX90 vector chart data produced by Transas. - o BSB Raster chart format used by, for example, the USA and Canada.
+- o CM93 chart data produced by C-Map. - o TX90 vector chart data produced by Transas.

 Acceptance of ECDIS by Port State Control Authorities

 Ships arriving at a port are normally subject to Port State control.
 This is enforced by local officials (Port State Control Officers (PSCO's)) who refer to the relevant Flag State regulations and international agreements.
 Nations have formed a number of regional groups to ensure consistent application of Port State control.